-Community Service Program
+Community Service Program.
 The Community Service Program strives to engage students, faculty, and staff in meaningful cocurricular service.
-Through the integration of academic studies with public service, the campus community is provided with intentional avenues to serve the societal needs of Valley communities.
-By engaging students in worthwhile service while promoting a lifelong commitment to citizenship and social justice, the Community Service Program not only augments curricular learning but also affords students the key opportunity to turn learning into social action.
+By engaging students in worthwhile service while promoting a lifelong commitment to citizenship and social justice, the Community Service Program affords students the key opportunity to turn learning into social action.

-For more information, visit the Community Service Program, located at the Sun Devil Involvement Center on the third floor of the Memorial Union, access the Web site at www.asu.edu/mu/community, or call 480/965-2255.
+For more information, visit the Community Service Program, located at the Sun Devil Involvement Center on the third floor of the Memorial Union, access the Web site at www.asu.edu/studentaffairs/mu/community, or call 480/ 965-0305.

 Short-Term Service Projects.
-The Community Service Program collaborates with Valleywide agencies and campus entities to provide meaningful episodic service events such as Alternative Spring Break, the Cesar Chavez Day of Service, the Fall Service Plunge, and the Martin Luther King Jr. Day of Service.
-Current information can be found in updated listings in the office and on the Web site on a weekly basis.
+The Community Service Program collaborates with Valleywide agencies and campus entities to provide meaningful episodic service events such as the Cesar Chavez Day of Service, the Fall Service Plunge, and the Martin Luther King Jr. Day of Service.

-Cocurricular Service Learning Opportunity Clearing-house.
-A detailed clearinghouse of information from more than 400 social service and nonprofit agencies across the Valley of the Sun offers information about internships, post-graduation opportunities, and long-term service.
+Community Service Opportunity Clearinghouse.
+A clearinghouse of information from more than 400 social service and nonprofit agencies across the Valley of the Sun offers information about internships, post-graduation opportunities, and long-term service.
 Students can use this resource to design a service experience that complements their academic, personal, and professional goals.